ArabaKy/JULIA-SET/README.md

 # Procedure
 Use %pylab inline to import numpy and matplotlib for use

-and then create our complex region using linspace.
+and then create a complex region using linspace.
 Use the meshgrid function to help with the visualization.
 The meshgrid is used as a canvas on which the visualization is done.

-And then declare variable z as z to be equal to $x+yi$, where x is the real part and y, the imaginary part, obtained from the meshgrid.
+And then declare variable $z$ as z to be equal to $x+yi$, where x is the real part and y, the imaginary part, obtained from the meshgrid.

 Declare the golden ratio as gld and equate it to the golden ratio value, thus $\frac{1+\sqrt{5}}{2}$ ​

-Declare  variable c as c being equal to 1− gld for the first case, and different values for the other cases.
+Declare  variable $c$ as c being equal to $1− gld$ for the first case, and different values for the other cases.

 Create a variable n to define the number of iterations to take.